 How is Clinical Urine Test Evaluated

-A woman taking a urine test may wish to know can urine pregnancy test be wrong.
-The answer is this is highly unlikely.
+A woman taking a urine test may wish to know if the urine pregnancy test can be wrong.
+The answer is this is- highly unlikely.
 A urine test report for pregnancy is usually prepared after careful evaluation in three ways:

 There can be several issues influencing the correctness of a urine pregnancy test results done at home.
 So, pregnant women need to understand the best likely way and time to execute a urine pregnancy test at home to prevent any false positive or negative results.
 A home pregnancy test may be followed by a clinical urine test to authenticate the outcome of a home pregnancy test.

 Also Read: How to Perform Vinegar Pregnancy Test?